web3mammon/Klariqo-AU/README.md

 ## 🚀 **PRODUCTION DEPLOYMENT CHECKLIST**

 ### **✅ System Ready For Deployment (Yes!)**
-This system is **immediately deployable** for any school.
+This system is **immediately deployable** for any business.
 Here's what you get:

 **Core Features Ready:**
 - ✅ **17 μ-law Audio Files** optimized for Twilio AU/NZ